compas-dev/compas/docs/tutorial/data.rst

 .. note::

-    This tutorial is loosely based on the COMPAS exchange meeting about `compas.data` that is available here `COMPAS exchange: data <https://github.com/compas-dev/compas-exchange>`_
+    This tutorial is loosely based on the COMPAS exchange meeting about :mod:`compas.data` that is available here `COMPAS exchange: data <https://github.com/compas-dev/compas-exchange>`_

 Interface